KHFM: Switching frequencies

 American General Media, the owner of dozens of radio stations in the Southwestern United States including New Mexico, agreed to pick up the format for its Albuquerque station on 95.5 MHz.
 The call letters and classical music moved down the dial a short distance, from 96.3 to 95.5, and the station's city of license was changed from Albuquerque to Santa Fe.
 Citadel agreed to continue handling sales via a joint sales agreement.
 KHFM was relayed on FM translator K275AO at 102.9 to improve coverage in the eastern part of the city.
 This lasted until 2013, when AGM decided to use the translator to broadcast KARS.
 It later added translators in Ruidoso (K240CN 95.9), Roswell (K276ED 103.1) and Taos (K292FW 106.3).

 In 2008, KHFM won the New Mexico Governors Award for excellence in the arts.
 At the same time American General Media had laid off several of the station's long-time staff with family members of company ownership taking over programming.

 Non-commercial status

 On June 14, 2017, AGM announced that it would donate KHFM to "KHFM Community Partners," a non-profit organization that planned to convert the station to a non-commercial status and retain the Classical format.
 It was part of a deal where AGM acquired Univision's entire Albuquerque cluster, but was required by the Federal Communications Commission to spin off four stations to meet ownership limits.
 Converting KHFM counted as spinning off one of the four stations.

 The license was modified on September 1, 2017.
 Previously, KHFM had been one of the few commercial classical stations in the United States; in recent years, commercial classical stations such as WQXR-FM New York City, KDFC San Francisco, KING-FM Seattle, WCLV Cleveland and KDB-FM Santa Barbara have made similar conversions from commercial to non-commercial status.

-Past formats on 95.5
+History of 95.5 FM

+1965-1982: Easy listening

+The station went by the name "Soft Loft 95.5".

+1982-1998: Country

+From 1982 to 1997, the station was known as "Canyon Country."
+It then changed its name to "Froggy 95.5," retaining the country format.

+1998-2001: Rhythmic oldies

+The station went by the name "Mega 95-5."

+2001-present: Classical

+The station goes by the name "Classical 95-5 KHFM."